TheUnderBringer/Server-Creation/README.md

 # Server-Creation
-This is done on Python
+--> This server creation is done of python.
+Please note that this is mt first attempt at creating a usable server so this will update as frequently as I can <--